striezl/VariScan/README.md

 ### Dumps occur

 To get the variant content, each examined program must be generated at runtime which can cause various errors.
 Try to exclude programs / packages that cause dumps via selection in Z_VARI_SCAN.
 Try to find those programs by examining dumps in transaction st22.
+At runtime each variant is checked in an exklusive tasks, so if one or more tasks fail (with runtime error) the overall reporting will still complete.

 ### Slow scan